QingyaoAi/CS6550/index.md

 *	__15%__ of your grade will be determined by Assignment 1.
 * __15%__ of your grade will be determined by Assignment 2.
 *	__15%__ of your grade will be determined by Assignment 3.
 *	__5%__ of your grade will be determined by your participation.
-Student who finish the class project, the mid-term exam, and all assignments will receive the full credits of participation.
+Students who finish the class project, the mid-term exam, and all assignments will receive the full credits of participation.

 __\**Bonus*__:

 __5%__ to __10%__ bonus points are available for students who sign up and finish a paper presentation in one of the lectures.
 Papers can be selected from *Readings* of the class schedule or proposed by the student.
 Each presentation include 15 minutes talk and 5 minutes QA.
 The bonus points are determined according to the quality of the presentation.

 P.S.
-Doing presentation with classmates together is acceptable, but the bonus points would be split and assigned equally to all the participants.
+Doing presentation with classmates together is encoraged.
+The bonus points would be split and assigned equally to all the participants.

 ## Tentative Class Schedule